Welcome to today's edition of the Rush 24-7 podcast.

 And so they lumped them all into a series so that only one slot in the top ten could be taken up.

-In the case of Harry Potter, it'd be Harry Potter in my case, Rush Revere.
+In the case of Harry Potter, it'd be Harry Potter, in my case, Rush Revere.

-But uh, yes, you're you're you're exactly right.
+But yes, you're exactly right.

-It's and it was a it was a policy decision by the New York Times.
+And it was a policy decision by the New York Times.

 And in all honesty, it had nothing to do with me.

-But I appreciate that's very spot on observant of you, Tom, in Dexter, Michigan, and I appreciate it.
+But I appreciate that's very spot-on observant of you, Tom, in Dexter, Michigan, and I appreciate it.

-There's a name for the movement, it's called Ditch and Switch.
+There's a name for the movement.

-And of course, it's happening elsewhere, but these are now people are actually counting it and categorizing it.
+But these are, now people are actually counting it and categorizing it.

 Everybody knows that Trump is attracting white working class Democrats, independents, moderates, and so forth.